Memphis Chapter

 Tennessee Ornithological Society

-Memphis Chapter meetings are held September through May at 7:00 pm on the third Wednesday of the month at St. George’s Episcopal Church in Germantown.
-Meetings feature an interesting program, reports of unusual sightings, announcements of hikes and birding opportunities, plus social time.
+Chapter meetings are held September through May at 7:00 pm on the third Wednesday of the month at St. George’s Episcopal Church in Germantown.
+Meetings feature interesting programs, reports of unusual sightings, announcements of field trips and birding opportunities, plus social time.
 Chapter members range from the backyard birder to the professional ornithologist.
 Visitors and new members are always welcome!
 Check our monthly newsletter for more details about upcoming meetings and programs, field trips, special events, and recent bird observations.

 Photo by Jay Walko